About Schengen 90/180 Calculator

 New definition as of 2013

-The Schengen calculator takes this into account, so you can use the Schengen calculator to experiment with entry and exits dates to maximise your stay.
+All travelers use the standard Schengen calculation to determine their allowed length of stay.
+This is defined as "90 days in any 180-day period".
+The Schengen calculator takes this into account, so you can use it to experiment with entry and exit dates to maximize your stay.

 Additional Visa Waiver agreements